jsan96/To-do-list-mern-app/README.md

 3. Team collaboration: If you're working on a team project, a to-do list app can help you assign tasks to team members, set deadlines, and track progress, ensuring that everyone is on the same page.

+This and more can be done with Life List!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>